mglerner/ScienceAndPseudoscience/README.md

 [WPBWT]: http://www.michaelshermer.com/weird-things/ "Michael Shermer's Why People Believe Weird Things"

-[whatif] : https://what-if.xkcd.com/ "Randal Munroe's what if?"
+[whatif]: https://what-if.xkcd.com/ "Randal Munroe's what if?"

+[AMoIO]: http://smile.www.amazon.com/Mind-Its-Own-Distorts-Deceives/dp/0393331636 "Cordelia Fine's A Mind of Its Own: How your Brain Distorts and Deceives"

+[HowToWin]: http://www.amazon.com/EPZ-How-Win-Every-Argument/dp/0826498949 "EPZ How to Win Every Argument: The Use and Abuse of Logic"

+[HowToThink]: http://www.amazon.com/How-Think-About-Weird-Things/dp/007353577X/ref=sr_1_2?ie=UTF8&qid=1429728270&sr=8-2&keywords=How+to+Think+about+Weird+Things "How to Think About Weird Things"

 ## From Alan